FumingPower3925/celeris/CONTRIBUTING.md

-## Contributing to Celeris
+## Contributing to Celeris HTTP/2 first framework

-Thank you for your interest in contributing to Celeris!
+Thank you for your interest in contributing to Celeris HTTP/2 first framework!
 This document provides guidelines for contributing to the project.

 ## Code of Conduct